 We discuss possible improvements to our atomic spectrum analyzer based on theoretical simulations with the model described in the previous section.
 To increase the instantaneous bandwidth while maintaining a practical cell length, a larger static field gradient is required.
-Considering a cell with L = 2 cm and $t_1 = 675 \ \mu m$ thickness in a realistic magnetic field gradient of G = 50 T/m, the instantaneous frequency span exceeds 25 GHz.
-Using our theoretical simulation, we calculate the dependence of the frequency resolution $\gamma/(2\pi)$ and MW power sensitivity (normalized to 1 s integration time) on MW pulse length $\tau{\rm MW}$ and buffer gas pressure $P{\rm N_2}$, see Fig. 7.
+Considering a cell with L = 2 cm and $t_1 = 675 \ \mu m$ thickness in a realistic magnetic field gradient of G = 50 T/m [57], the instantaneous frequency span exceeds 25 GHz.
+Using this gradient and cell dimension in our theoretical simulation, we calculate the dependence of the frequency resolution $\gamma/(2\pi)$ and MW power sensitivity (normalized to 1 s integration time) on MW pulse length $\tau{\rm MW}$ and buffer gas pressure P{N_2} ; see Fig. 8.
 For each set of parameters, we employ an optimized algorithm to enhance SNR for weak MW signals by selecting an effective image region.
-MW power sensitivity is defined as the equivalent photon-shot noise level over the selected pixels at optimal probe power.
+MW power sensitivity is defined as the equivalent photon shot noise level over the selected pixels at optimal probe power.

-Fig. 7 shows that higher buffer gas pressures improve frequency resolution by decreasing diffusion distance, but at the same time decrease sensitivity, because larger collisional broadening decreases the initial optical depth OD as well as the value after optical pumping ΔOD{pump} .
-Longer MW pulses improve sensitivity but also broaden frequency resolution (compare Fig. 3(b)).
-For $\tau{MW} =$ 0.8 μ s and 150 mbar N2 buffer gas, a frequency resolution of 50 MHz is possible, meaning that \approx 500 frequency channels can be simultaneously detected over the 25 GHz span, with single-channel power sensitivity of -55 dBm.
+Figure 8 shows that higher buffer gas pressures improve frequency resolution by decreasing diffusion distance, but at the same time decrease sensitivity, because larger collisional broadening decreases the initial optical depth as well as the value after optical pumping ΔOD{pump} .
+Longer MW pulses improve sensitivity but also reduce frequency resolution [compare Fig. 3(b)].
+For $\tau{MW} = 0.8 \ \mu s$ and 150 mbar N2 buffer gas, a frequency resolution of 50 MHz is possible, meaning that \approx 500 frequency channels can be simultaneously detected over the 25 GHz span, with single-channel power sensitivity of -55 dBm.